microsoft/vscode-docs/learn/educators/codetour.md

 CodeTour helps guide the self-paced learners through [module 2](https://docs.microsoft.com/learn/modules/optimize-basketball-player-rest-breaks), where they are [creating a web app](https://docs.microsoft.com/learn/modules/optimize-basketball-player-rest-breaks/7-codetour) that uses basketball stats to make decisions on the basketball court.

-Here is a short clip of the beginning of a student using CodeTour to build their basketball web app:
+Here is a short clip of a student using CodeTour to start working on their basketball web app:p:
 ![CodeTour in a Space Jam lesson](images/codetour/codetour-space-jam.gif)

 ## Getting started with CodeTour